All-Time Favorite Christmas Traditions

 Start an Advent Calendar

-This fun and festive tradition makes the countdown to Christmas part of the daily routine.
-Put little notes, presents, or sweet treats inside to make each of the 24 pre-Christmas days merry and joyful.
+This fun and festive Christmas tradition makes the countdown part of your daily routine.
+Put little notes, presents, or sweet treats inside an advent calendar to make each of the 24 pre-Christmas days merry and joyful.

 Behind the tradition: The term Advent comes from the Latin "adventur," meaning arrival.
 The tradition of marking the Advent dates back to the early 19th century when families would make a chalk line on their front door counting down the days in December until Christmas Eve.